-AWS' new T2 instance type gives IT pros a way to buy Elastic Compute Cloud resources in increments of less than
+AWS' new T2 instance type gives IT pros a way to buy Elastic Compute Cloud resources in increments of less than an hour.

 The T2 line of instances has a twofold pricing model: by the hour for a percentage of a CPU core and cumulative CPU credits that accrue during slow periods for bursting up to the max performance of a full core when needed.

 The new T2 line includes the t2.micro instance priced at $0.013 per hour with access to 10% of a CPU core for baseline performance, which accrues six CPU credits per hour of use; a t2.small priced at $0.026 with access to 20% of a CPU core for baseline performance, which accrues 12 CPU credits per hour of use; and a t2.medium priced at $0.052 per hour with access to 40% of a CPU core for baseline performance and accrues 24 CPU credits per hour of use.

 [If] you've got the skills and the analytics and the time to manage it closely, you can save a lot of money.

 This pricing system is akin to the braking system in a hybrid vehicle, according to John Treadway, senior vice president with Cloud Technology Partners, a cloud consulting firm based in Boston.
 When a hybrid car brakes, it stores energy for the engine to use later; as a server runs at low utilization, it stores credits for later bursts of performance.

 "[Amazon's] really slicing the capacity of a CPU into smaller chunks," he said.
 "For a lot of applications which might have fine-grained variability, that could actually be very economical, because you're paying a lot less for the capacity you're actually using, whereas before you could provision capacity, but may not be using all of it."

 The previous answer to this elasticity demand was to spin servers up and down, but that can sometimes take too much time, Treadway said.